KiandaBPM/docs/content/docs/platform/pages/_index.md

 - [**Link widget**](/docs/platform/pages/link/): The Link widget can be used to add a link to a new process, dashboard or any external sources (such as SharePoint or a website).

-- [**Walk through widget**](/docs/platform/pages/walkthrough/): The Walk-through widget allows you to create a walk-through of a process quickly which could be made available to a user, group or organisation.
+- [**Walk-through widget**](/docs/platform/pages/walkthrough/): The Walk-through widget allows you to create a walk-through of a process quickly which could be made available to a user, group or organisation.

 When you have added one or more dashboard widgets, you can move the widgets around the dashboard page using the **Drag handle** button.
 This is possible when you are in **Edit mode**, see [Edit mode and View mode](#edit-mode-and-view-mode).